jesvisser/tidy_data/CodeBook.md

-Coursera Assignment: Tidy data for experiment in activity tracking
+Tidy data for experiment in activity tracking
 ============================================================================================================
 Code Book
 ============================================================================================================